Yu-Wang-Lab/Chemical_Database/CAS-List/README.md

 Once the environment is properly set up all that needs to be done is to run the file.
 Run function and save the CSV.

+TL;DR
+If you have CAS numbers start with 1_CAS_to_SMILES.ipynb.
+If you already have SMILES start with 2_SMILES_to_MOL.ipynb.

 ## Dependencies

 You will need to install: